nicodero55/Algorithms-Bioinformatics-Projects/Project2/README-Project2.txt

-### Proj2_CompiledCode_NicolasEscudero.java ###
+### MAIN-Project2.java ###

-Proj2_CompiledCode_NicolasEscudero.java is a Java method library for the implementation and execution of hashing techniques.
+MAIN-Project2.java is a Java method library for the implementation and execution of various hashing techniques.

 ## Installation

 Use the command line prompts to call for class.
 Specify using:

-Directory % javac Proj2_CompiledCode_NicolasEscudero.java
+Directory % javac MAIN-Project2.java

 ## Usage